YassineCommits/qwery-core/README.md

 # Qwery Core

-Natural language to SQL with automatic charting, powered by Vanna.
+Natural language to SQL with automatic charting and visualization.

 ## Features

-- Text-to-SQL inference backed by OpenAI or Anthropic
+- Text-to-SQL inference backed by OpenAI, Azure OpenAI, or Anthropic
 - Automatic CSV persistence and Plotly visualization
-- FastAPI server exposing the Vanna chat endpoints
+- FastAPI server with streaming chat endpoints
 - CLI for iterative analysis directly from the terminal

 ## Getting Started